benoitc/couchbeam/doc/couchbeam_util.md

 </code></pre>
 <br />

-emulate proplists:get_value/2,3 but use faster lists:keyfind/3
+Emulate proplists:get_value/2,3 for property lists using faster lists:keyfind/3

 <a name="get_value-3"></a>